Scottish Salmon Pools

 Why A Salmon Holds In A Pool

 Any deep water pool that has a steady slow flow that brings oxygenated water through its mouth and out of its gills is going to allow the salmon to preserve its energy levels until these precious reserves are needed once more when the next opportunity to run appears.
-Add into the 2 above components a fast water pool neck and a classic V shaped pool tail with a few different sub surface riverbed features and some depth for security and you have a great starting blend of features that salmon just love to be around.
+Add into the 2 above components a fast water pool neck and a classic V shaped pool tail with a few different sub surface riverbed features in between with some depth for security and you have a great starting blend of features that salmon just love to be around.

 How Long Do Salmon Hold In A Pool

 Salmon can hold for a long time in a pool where disturbance levels are not too high and a well run salmon beat will keep the rod pressure limited so as not to move salmon on or switch them off completely from taking a fly.
 The less salmon see of a fly or lure the more likely chance there is of a fish taking but many anglers don't fully understand this as often you'll see pools stuffed with fish that won't look at anything and that is often a sure sign of over-fishing.

 After You Release Your Salmon